ADVANCE GLOBAL CAPITAL LIMITED

 Your browser also generates other information, including which language the site is displayed in, and your Internet Protocol address (“IP address“).
 An IP address is a set of numbers which is assigned to your computer during a browsing session whenever you log on to the Internet via your Internet service provider or your network (if you access the Internet from, for example, a computer at work).
 Your IP address is automatically logged by our servers and used to collect traffic data about visitors to our site.
 We also use your IP address to help diagnose problems with our server, and to administer the site.
 We do not use your IP address to identify you personally.

-We will treat all of your information in strict confidence and we will endeavor to take all reasonable steps to keep your personal information secure once it has been transferred to our systems.
+We will treat all of your information in strict confidence and we will endeavour to take all reasonable steps to keep your personal information secure once it has been transferred to our systems.
 However, the Internet is not a secure medium and we cannot guarantee the security of any data you disclose online.
-You accept the inherent security risks of providing information and dealing online over the Internet and will not hold us responsible for any breach of security unless this is due to our negligence or willful default.
+You accept the inherent security risks of providing information and dealing online over the Internet and will not hold us responsible for any breach of security unless this is due to our negligence or wilful default.

 Please be aware that our site may link to other websites which may be accessed through the site.
 We are not responsible for the data policies or procedures or the content of these linked websites.